-Sonja Kent was raised in the home of a domineering, abusive father and a passive mother.
-Bright and talented, her life is turned upside down at age 16, when her father’s business fails and she is forced to move from Augusta, Georgia, to Jacksonville, Florida.
-Her college scholarship gone, and separated from her beloved aunt and grandmother, Sonja finds solace in her music.
+Sonja Kent is a bright and talented girl who was raised in the home of a domineering, abusive father and a passive mother.
+Her life is turned upside down at age sixteen, when her father’s business fails and she is forced to move from Augusta, Georgia, to Jacksonville, Florida.
+Her college scholarship gone, and separated from her beloved Aunt Mabel and Grandmother Mary, Sonja finds solace in her music.

 About the Author

 Sarah Sewell Wolters began the study of piano at age five and music was the primary method for expressing her feelings.
 She wrote for political reasons during the Vietnam War and later published a book of poetry.
 Today she is a senior citizen in Virginia with an empty nest and a brand new BA degree in technical communications.
 She wrote her first book Sassy Sonja: Behind the Closed Door of Marital Rape in 2014.
 Born in Atlanta in 1939, she has seen the changes that have reshaped the South and wanted to record them for her grandchildren.